como-usar-citas-en-markdown

 Technology is crucial for development:

 Why would you want to do that?
-No idea, but you can 😊.
+No idea, but you can if you want to 😊.

 Best Practices for Using Quotes in Markdown

-Relevance and Pertinence: Ensure that quotes are relevant and support your arguments or information presented
+Relevance and Pertinence: Ensure quotes are relevant and support your arguments or presented information.

-Clarity and Context: Provide sufficient context around the quote so that readers understand its relevance
+Clarity and Context: Provide enough context around the quote so readers understand its relevance.

-Credibility of the Source: Use quotes from credible and respected sources to strengthen your document
+Source Credibility: Use quotes from credible and respected sources to strengthen your document.